gsteixeira/havingfun-with-cobol/README.md

 *random.cob* - random number generation.

+*env_var.cob* - how to get value from environment variable in cobol.

 *time_operations.cob* - functions with time and date.

 *primes.cob* - generate a list of prime numbers.